ArnoVdH/photoblog/content/blog/2019/childfree.md

 All this is not to say that I'm against having children per se.
 I think that it's certainly possible to justify having them.

 Christine Overall, in het 2005? work "Why Have Children?", analyses the more common arguments for having children and dismisses most of them.
 She does argue for something.

+## What I want for society

+Staying childfree as an acceptable choice.

+Deciding to have children to be a more weighty choice.